 Mapping and the exchanges

 In September 2014, HHS clarified that auto-renewal would be the default provision to avoid gaps in coverage for exchange enrollees who don’t return to actively select a new plan for the coming year during open enrollment.
-(State-run exchanges are free to set their own guidelines, but for 2017 coverage, all of the state-run exchanges will have auto-renewal as the default, except Kentucky, assuming their transition to Healthcare.gov is completed in time for the November 1, 2016 start to open enrollment).
-In most cases, the expectation is that the same plan would be available in the coming year, and the enrollee would simply be auto-renewed into that plan.
+State-run exchanges are free to set their own guidelines, but all of the state-run exchanges have auto-renewal as the default, as long as the insurer is continuing to offer coverage in the exchange; for cases where the insurer is leaving the exchange, there’s a bit more variation among state-run exchanges in terms of how to handle it, but this has become a rare scenario now that the marketplaces have mostly stabilized and insurers are joining rather than exiting.

-So auto-renewal for 2017 will be available for most current enrollees.
-But that does not mean they’ll all be renewed onto the same plan they have in 2016, or that the provider network will still be the same.
+So auto-renewal is available for most enrollees from one year to the next.
+But that does not mean they’ll all be renewed onto the same plan they had the year before, or that the provider network will still be the same.
 If a current plan will no longer be available, the carrier can “map” insureds to a new plan that they deem to be “most similar” to the current plan.
 And if the carrier is exiting the exchange, the enrollee can be automatically re-enrolled in the plan that the exchange deems the closest match, assuming that the enrollees don’t return to the exchange to pick their own new plans.

 Mapping to the ‘most similar’ plan